apache/incubator-gluten/docs/Velox.md

 The command generates the Jar file in the directory: package/velox/spark32/target/gluten-spark3.2_2.12-1.0.0-SNAPSHOT-jar-with-dependencies.jar.
 It's the only jar we need to config to Spark.
 So as spark3.3.

+Refer to [build configurations](GlutenUsage.md) for the list of configurations used by mvn command.

 ## Velox home directory

-You can also clone the Velox source to some other folder then specify it by -Dvelox_home as below.
+You can also clone the Velox source from [OAP/velox](https://github.com/oap-project/velox) to some other folder then specify it by -Dvelox_home as below.
 With -Dbuild_velox=ON, the script applies the patches and build the Velox library.
 With -Dbuild_velox=OFF, script skips the velox build steps and reuse the existed library.
 It's useful if Velox isn't changed.

 ```shell script
 mvn clean package -Pspark-3.2 -DskipTests -Dcheckstyle.skip -Pbackends-velox -Dbuild_protobuf=OFF -Dbuild_cpp=ON -Dbuild_velox=ON -Dvelox_home=${VELOX_HOME} -Dbuild_arrow=ON -Dcompile_velox=ON